 Studies have shown that peer support for physicians can be effective in contributing to a culture where physicians feel more comfortable seeking and offering help.
 People who use peer support show improved coping and self-management skills, have stronger social networks, reduced isolation and a reduced need for intensive services.

 Peer support encourages an authentic human connection with another person who shares similar life experiences – in this case, the unique stressors and challenges faced by physicians.
 Peers offer non-judgmental listening and non-clinical support with life, work and other issues.

 We aim to facilitate these confidential, non-clinical empathetic conversations between colleagues, where physicians feel safe to share issues they are experiencing with someone trained to listen.

 Any existing physician organization such as Medical Staff Associations, Divisions of Family Practice, Sections, hospital departments and others may apply.
-If you are an individual physician interested in getting involved, you can reach out to your local physician organization and encourage them to apply.
-If multiple organizations serve physicians within the same geographic location, they can submit a joint application.
-If you are a physician organization that has already implemented peer support and you do not require peer support training, you are also welcome to join as there will be ongoing connection and collaboration opportunities between the various local peer support programs.
+If you are an individual physician interested in getting involved, we encourage you to connect with your local physician organization to apply.
+Multiple organizations serving the same geographic location may submit a joint application if they wish.

 What is the commitment involved?